LucasMacchi/MovieRating_Back/README.md

     -/pass-validate ---> This route will validate the password for an specific account, it will return either false or true

     -/validate-user ---> This route will validate the user using a code sent to the email

+    -/patch-user ---> This route will change user username and sent an email informing about the change